Registration for the 2026 University Rover Challenge is open until October 29!

 Rules if both attempt the same goal in cooperation:

-i) Only 1 rover needs to reach the goal, and both may start the next goal from wherever they are.
+i) Only one rover needs to reach the goal, and both may start the next goal from wherever they are.

-ii) When 1 rover reaches the goal both may stop and be reprogrammed as desired before moving again.
+ii) When one rover reaches the goal both may stop and be reprogrammed as desired before moving again.